 Since 2014, we have been regularly distributing Chili Kabrit as a lunch supplement on a weekly basis to children in the outlying mountain schools in the Gressier area and, in so doing, are creating an economic stimulus that supports agricultural producers within the Gressier community.

 During the 2016-2017 school year we distributed 900 Chili Kabrit meals each month to two schools identified as having large percentages of children with anemia.
 In the fall semester of 2017, we increased our distribution to 1,800 Chili Kabrit meal supplements each month to these two schools in addition to a third at-risk rural school in the greater Gressier area.
+For the 2018 school year, we provided 2,700 meals per month to students at these 3 at-risk rural schools.

 Production of Chili Kabrit meals is dependent on inputs (goats and vegetables) purchased from local farmers in the Gressier area.
 Thus, our Farm-to-Fork program provides a regularly occurring economic stimulus in support of the local agricultural community throughout the school year.